-The Parish Council has recently installed two defibrillators in the village, one at the Parish Council Office and one at Spicers Pavilion.
+The Parish Council has now installed four defibrillators in the village, one at the Parish Council Office, Spicers Pavilion, Lynton Way Pavilion and Mill Lane Pavilion.

 The more people that know these are installed in our community, the more chance there is of saving the life of a victim of sudden cardiac arrest.

 If you have any queries please contact the Parish Clerk.